Meet the Leaders of Masjid AL-Taqwa

 Imam Rabbani Mubashshir (Imam Staff)

 Imam Rabbani Mubashshir is an Associate Imam at Masjid Al-Taqwa and is the Arabic & Islamic Studies Instructor.
 In 1992 Imam Mubashshir was selected by the board of Masjid Ar-Rahman located on Chicago’s Westside to serve as Resident Imam and President of The Mosque of the Beneficent, Inc. In 1998 Imam Mubashshir was asked by Imam Mohammed to coordinate the First Midwest Regional Convention which featured the first national satellite address by Imam Mohammed delivered from Los Angeles, California.
 Imam Mubashshir also served as Director of Advertising for the Muslim Journal.
 He has been a student of Imam Mohammed since first hearing an early lecture in 1971 at Mosque No. 2 in Chicago.
 He attended Imam Mohammed’s weekly Sunday classes where the Imam taught Classical Arabic and Comparative Religion.
 Imam Mubashshir has been a student in the Muslim American Logic Institute’s (MALI) Arabic language program for the past three years.
-He is also currently completing his undergrad degree in Islamic Studies at the American Islamic College in Chicago, Illinois and hopes to obtain a Master’s Degree in Islamic Studies at the University of Chicago.
+He is a graduate of American Islamic College, with a degree in Islamic Studies.